inmanta/inmanta-core/docs/glossary.rst

         A user always provides a complete configuration model to the orchestrator.
 Depending on what is already deployed, Inmanta will determine the correct order of provisioning and configuration.
 Many configuration parameters, such a the IP address of a virtual machine at a cloud provider will not be known upfront.
-Inmanta marks this parameters as **unknown** to prune all resources that cannot be configured yet and to determine when the orchestrater can proceed the orchestration process.
+Inmanta marks this parameters as **unknown**.
+        The state of any resource that uses such an unknown parameter becomes undefined.

     entity
         Concepts in the infrastructure are modelled in the configuration with entities.
 An entity